Return to Campus for In-Person Instruction

 The open air school movement was a big part of early progressive education.
 Have you thought about re-looking at some of this movement and trying it out at Catlin?

 We know being outside helps reduce health risks.
-We plan on using the outdoors for play, learning, and exploration as weather and protocols allow.
+We are using the outdoors for lunchtime, as well as play, learning, and exploration to support classroom learning.

 Is Catlin Gabel testing for COVID-19?